Miracle at the Meadowlands: The call

-With Giants victory all but assured, CBS commentator Don Criqui (working alongside Sonny Jurgensen) had begun to read the end credits for the game's control truck and on-field personnel shortly before the game's final play:
+With a Giants victory all but assured, CBS commentator Don Criqui (working alongside Sonny Jurgensen) had begun to read the end credits for the game's control truck and on-field personnel (which were also being displayed on screen) shortly before the game's final play:

 A more famous call of the play was made by Eagles radio announcer Merrill Reese, which has been replayed along with a shot of the play made by NFL Films:

 After the game, while showing league highlights, CBS replayed the play.
 They showed the reaction of both coaches, while Brent Musburger famously narrated, "A study in contrast!"

-According to RJ Bell of Pregame, the play also meant the point spread of Philadelphia Eagles −2 turned any Giants winning bets into pushes.
+According to R.J.
+Bell of Pregame, the play also meant the point spread of Philadelphia Eagles −2 turned any Giants winning bets into pushes.

+After the play, Don Criqui referenced a Week 1 game earlier in the season between the Washington Redskins and the New England Patriots, as New England had attempted to run out the clock by running, and Washington forced a fumble return for a touchdown by Brad Dusek.